muhzinkhan/pomodoro-timer/README.md

 ## Features

-- Set custom work and break durations.
-- Start, pause, and reset the timer.
+- Start and reset the timer.
 - Get visual and audio notifications at the end of each session.
 - Track completed Pomodoro cycles.

+## Screenshots

+![Main Screen](assets/Screenshot.png)

 ## Requirements

-- Python 3.x
-- tkinter (included in standard library)
 - Only Works on Windows machines.
 If you want, you can make supports for different platforms by forking it.😉

 ## Installation

-1. Download the executable file form the releases .
+1. Download the zip file form the releases named `pomodoro.zip`.
-2. Just run it.
-That's all there's to it.
+2. Extract it and run `pomodoro-timer.exe.` That's all there's to it.

 ## Usage

-1. Launch the application by running `pomodoro_timer.py`.
+1. Launch the application by running `pomodoro-timer.exe` inside the `Pomodoro` folder.
-2. Set the desired work and break durations using the input fields.
-3. Click the "Start" button to begin a Pomodoro session.
+2. Click the "Start" button to begin a Pomodoro session.
-4. During a session, the timer will count down the work duration.
+3. During a session, the timer will count down the work duration.
-5. When the work duration ends, an audio and visual notification will alert you.
+4. When the work duration ends, an audio and visual notification will alert you.
-6. Take a break, move on to the next session.
+5. Take a break, move on to the next session.
-7. After completing a set number of sessions, the application will track the number of completed Pomodoro cycles as checkmarks.
+6. After completing a set number of sessions, the application will track the number of completed Pomodoro cycles as checkmarks.

-## Screenshots

-![Main Screen](assets/Screenshot.png)

-## Configuration
+## Configuration For Developers

 You can customize the following parameters in `pomodoro_timer.py` and make a package out of it: